On the Square Peg Problem and Its Relatives: Inscribed crosspolytopes

-which is well-defined, since isotopies of $\Gamma$ change $S$ only by a normal bordism that stays away from the $\bd X$ of $\eps$ was chosen small enough, and components of octahedra of different orientation are always separated from each other.
-In Koschorke's notation, $[S_{or}]$ is the obstruction
+which is well-defined, since $\ZZ/2$-homotopies of $d$ relative to a small neighborhood of $\Delta_{M^2}$ change $S$ only by a normal bordism that stays away from the $\bd X$ if $\eps$ was chosen small enough, and components of octahedra of different orientation are always separated from each other.
+In Koschorke's notation, $[S_{\rm{or}}]$ is the obstruction